What is accreditation for institutions and programs?

 Accreditation is a quality assurance process that colleges, universities, and educational institutions or programs undergo to confirm that they meet a strict and recognized set of service and operational standards.

 Accreditation is assessed by private, nongovernmental accrediting agencies that have been created specifically to review education institutions and programs.

 In most countries, accreditation is voluntary.
 Institutions do not need accreditation in order to open their doors or offer educational programs.
 This is an important distinction you need to make if seeking an institution.
 If you want to avoid degree programs that have been denied or have opted out of accreditation, it’s up to you to research these facts.

 What is the importance of accreditation?

 The importance of accreditation is that it creates a set of quality standards for all education institutions or programs, provides access to governmental and state funding, maintains private sector confidence, and makes transferring credits easier.
-Furthermore, accreditation aims to ensure accountability of institutes and degree programs which boosts public trust and confidence.
-When an institution or degree program is properly accredited, you are able to gauge its overall quality without having to conduct a detailed analysis on your own.
+Furthermore, accreditation aims to ensure the accountability of institutes and degree programs which boosts public trust and confidence.
+When an institution or degree program is properly accredited, you can gauge its overall quality without having to conduct a detailed analysis on your own.

 Types of accreditation

 For different educational institutions or programs, there are specific types of accreditation.
 Some of the kinds of higher education institutions that can be accredited include: